Pahari people (Kashmir): Inclusion as Scheduled Tribe

-Status of the Pahari Language in Himachal Pradesh
+Status in Himachal Pradesh

-The demand for the inclusion of 'Pahari (Himachali)' under the Eight Schedule of the Constitution, which is supposed to represent multiple Pahari languages of Himachal Pradesh, had been made in the year 2010 by the state's Vidhan Sabha.
-There has been no positive progress on this matter since then even when small organisations are striving to save the language.
-Due to political interest, the language is currently recorded as a dialect of Hindi, even when having a poor mutual intelligibility with it and having a higher mutual intelligibility with other recognised languages like Dogri.
+The demand for the inclusion of Pahari (Himachali) under the Eight Schedule of the Constitution, to represent multiple Pahari languages of Himachal Pradesh, had been made in the year 2010 by the state's assembly.
+Due to political interest, the language is currently recorded as a dialect of Hindi, though having a poor mutual intelligibility with Hindi and higher one with other recognised languages like Dogri.